goquantra/trading-using-options-sentiment-indicators/README.md

 <img align="left" width="150" src="https://quantra.quantinsti.com/images/img_logo.svg">

-Learn A to Z of Algorithmic and Quantitative Trading Quantra® is an e-learning portal by QuantInsti® that specializes in Algorithmic & Quantitative Trading.
+Learn A to Z of Algorithmic and Quantitative Trading Quantra<sup>&reg;</sup> is an e-learning portal by QuantInsti<sup>&reg;</sup> that specializes in Algorithmic &amp; Quantitative Trading.
 Quantra offers the best self-paced courses that are a mix of videos, audios, presentations, multiple choice questions and highly interactive exercises.

 <br>
 <br>